-It is generally estimated there are approximately 30,000 in the United States living with ALS at any given time; the number is estimated at around 450,000 worldwide.
-These numbers are hard to accurately determine because there is no standard measure, the disease takes time to diagnose, and availability of adequate medical care for neurological diseases varies from country to country.
-Generally speaking, someone is diagnosed with ALS every 90 minutes.
-There are many national efforts to count and/or register individuals living with ALS, including one in the US.
+It is generally estimated that there are 30,000 people in the United States living with ALS at any given time.
+The number is estimated at around 450,000 worldwide.
+These numbers are hard to accurately determine because there is no standard measure, the disease takes time to diagnose, and availability of adequate medical care for neurological diseases varies by country.
+Generally speaking, someone gets diagnosed with ALS every 90 minutes.
+There are many national efforts, including one in the US, to count and/or register people living with ALS.

-PLS neurodegeneration is restricted to only upper motor neurons, while an ALS diagnosis requires the observation of progressive loss of both upper and lower motor neurons.
+PLS neurodegeneration is restricted to only upper motor neurons.
+Whereas, an ALS diagnosis requires the observation of progressive loss of both upper and lower motor neurons.
 Publications suggest that PLS tends to be a slowly progressing disease, but progression may advance to involve lower motor neurons as well.
-Thus, PLS diagnosis is often altered to ALS.
+Due to this, PLS diagnosis is often altered to ALS.

 Currently, there are no FDA-approved treatments to stop the disease's progression or prevent onset.
 There are two medications approved by the FDA which attempt to slow ALS progression; Riluzole and Radicava.
 People diagnosed with ALS are encouraged to speak with their doctors about these approaches.
 While neither were found in clinical trials to be broadly disease modifying in all people with ALS, many people do experience some impact on their disease progression.
 This can be monitored in part through participation in the Precision Medicine Program.
 There are a number of ongoing trials examining potential treatments for ALS.
 You can find a list on our clinical trials page.